awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

    get automatically removed if the `JobDetailsRetentionDays` parameter is configured when installing the solution).
-5. If you relied on the removed `DeletionQueueItems` parameter to inspect the Job's queue, you'll need to migrate to fetching the S3 Manifests.
+5. If you relied on the removed `DeletionQueueItems` parameter to inspect the Job's queue, you'll need to migrate to fetching the S3 Manifests or querying the AWS Glue Manifests Table.
 6. The deletion queue items are not visible in the UI anymore in the job details page and in the job JSON export.